COVID-19, Zika, Ebola and Other Events

 The Infectious Disease Response Site is designed as an online resource for clients and industry peers to access information and insight on risk exposures and human capital (duty of care) concerns emanating from an infectious disease event or outbreak.
-Organizations should consider strategies to prepare and safeguard their employees and businesses by reviewing their insurance policies for coverage provisions relating to Zika, Ebola/hemorrhagic virus or other infectious disease event.
-This review should be comprehensive of business contingency risks, such as supply chain risk, business continuity, and operations, as well as duty of care exposures, such as absenteeism and succession planning.
+Organizations should consider strategies to prepare and safeguard their employees and businesses by reviewing their insurance policies for coverage provisions relating to COVID-19 or other infectious disease event.
+Other areas of focus for organizations should include business contingency risks, such as supply chain risk, business continuity, and operations, as well as duty of care exposures, such as employee communications, absenteeism and succession planning.

 Please see below for resources and information that directly addresses risk exposures and human capital concerns as they relate to Ebola.

-Disclaimer: This Ebola Response Site has been provided as an informational resource for Aon clients and business partners.
+Disclaimer: This document has been provided as an informational resource for Aon clients and business partners.
 It is intended to provide general guidance on potential exposures, and is not intended to provide medical advice or address medical concerns or specific risk circumstances.
-Due to the dynamic nature of Ebola, and infectious disease in general, Aon cannot be held liable for the guidance provided.
-We strongly encourage visitors to seek additional safety, medical and epidemiologic information from credible sources such as the CDC and WHO.
-As regards insurance coverage questions, whether coverage applies or a policy will respond to any risk or circumstance is subject to the specific terms and conditions of the insurance policies and contracts at issue and underwriter determinations.
+Due to the dynamic nature of infectious diseases, Aon cannot be held liable for the guidance provided.
+We strongly encourage visitors to seek additional safety, medical and epidemiologic information from credible sources such as the Centers for Disease Control and Prevention and World Health Organization.
+As regards insurance coverage questions, whether coverage applies or a policy will respond to any risk or circumstance is subject to the specific terms and conditions of the policies and contracts at issue and underwriter determinations.